denzelrenner/LIFE4136-Group1-Rotation2/README.md

   4.Replace the accession code names at the tip of the tree by clicking on the accession code (i.e XP_009106205.1), navigating to `label`, then select `edit label` and replace it with its Genus and Species

 ### g10577

+Note: attributing This code explanation was written by Luke

 1.Made a new fasta file of a multiple sequence alignment using the top BLASTp hits with the g10577_tetraploid_GATK_>0.75 amino acid sequence